jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 numpy - https://numpy.org/install/ <br>

 ### Other Needed Files
 Point cloud files are also needed to make use of this repo.
-They can either be generated from an h5 file or they can be used directly.
+They can either be generated from an h5 file using dsetFormat.py, or they can be used directly.
+The format of the dataset needs to be as follows:

 ## Important Files
 The important files in this repository are the following: <br>